University of Turku to lead new EU reference laboratory for diphtheria and pertussis control

 UTU Research Faculty of Medicine – UTU RFM

-UTU Research – Faculty of Medicine or shortly RFM, gathers the principal investigators at the Faculty of Medicine.
+UTU Research – Faculty of Medicine or RFM in short, brings together the principal investigators at the Faculty of Medicine.